Weingart Foundation

 How to Apply

 The Weingart Foundation does not have a public application process.
-The Foundation currently uses an invitation-only process to reduce burden on applicants and expedite funds to organizations that are strongly aligned with their focus areas.
+The Foundation currently uses an invitation-only process to reduce burden on applicants and expedite funds to organisations that are strongly aligned with their focus areas.

 Getting on Their Radar